 The degree is full-time for 24 months commencing in the first year in the third week of September with induction and preparation for practise.
 Teaching is full-time then until Christmas.
 All academic assignments must be completed before going out on placement.
 Placements start in January and normally finish by early June.
 You then return to the University in late June for dissertation preparation.
 The second year follows a similar pattern except that the year begins in September with further dissertation preparation and the placement starts in May.
 The dissertation must be submitted by the end of April before commencing placement.

-GCSE Grade C or above in Mathematics and English (Grade 4 or above in the new grading system) or equivalent before application
+GCSE Mathematics grade C (Grade 4 or above in the 2017 and onwards grading system), or an equivalent mathematics qualification before application

 Appropriate and relevant experience

 Enhanced Disclosure from the Disclosure and Barring Service (formally the Criminal Records Bureau – CRB).
 Unfortunately, due to requirements of the placement providers we are unable to consider any applicants with convictions within 5 years of the start of the course.